manuelernestog/weektodo/README.md

 ## Sponsors

-WeekToDo is a GPL-licensed open source project with its ongoing development being supported entirely by users and sponsors.
+WeekToDo is a GPL-licensed open source project, with its ongoing development being made possible entirely by users and sponsors.
 If you'd like to join them, please consider [sponsoring WeekToDo's development](https://weektodo.me/sponsor-us/) or [making a donation](https://weektodo.me/support-us/) if you can.

 <p align="center">
   <h3 align="center">Diamond Sponsors</h3>